-I started my series on the pescatarian diet last week with sharing my journey to becoming a pescatarian, what the diet is and what to eat if you are a pescatarian.
-Today I thought I'd dive into some of my favorite dinner recipes and share some healthy pescatarian meals for beginners.
+Today I thought I'd dive into some of my favorite dinner pescatarian recipes and share some healthy pescatarian meals for beginners.
 All of these make an easy meal.
-I know getting dinner on the table daily is a chore no matter what your diet is so I thought I'd share the recipes that I make pretty frequently as a pescatarian.
-These are ones that are hearty enough to fill my meat-eating hubby, my 4-year-old twin boys, and me.
+I know getting dinner on the table daily is a chore no matter what your diet is so I thought I'd share the pescatarian recipes that I make pretty frequently as a pescatarian.
+These are the pescatarian recipes that are hearty enough to fill my meat-eating hubby, my 4-year-old twin boys, and me.
 Need a weeknight dinner idea?
 I have plenty!

-Since being a pescatarian doesn't mean I eat fish for every meal, I wanted to share a good balance of vegetarian recipes and fish or seafood-based recipes.
-The first ten listed are either vegetarian or vegan and the last five are fish or seafood-based.
+Since being a pescatarian doesn't mean I eat fish for every meal, I wanted to share a good balance of vegetarian recipes and fish or seafood-based, or pescatarian recipes.
+They are all vegetarian or vegan or fish or seafood-based.
 I try to feature lots of fresh vegetables in most of my meals!
 You'll get lots of health benefits from eating this way.

 Seafood Cooking Tips

-Before we dive into the recipes I wanted to share a few quick tips for those of you who aren't used to cooking seafood.
+Before we dive into the pescatarian recipes I wanted to share a few quick tips for those of you who aren't used to cooking seafood.
 I also have a quick Q & A at the bottom of this post if you wanted to learn more about being a Pescatarian.

 Now let's get cooking!
-Here are my favorite healthy pescatarian meals for beginners.15 Healthy & Satisfying Pescatarian Meals for Beginners Where You Will Not Miss the Meat
+Here are my favorite healthy pescatarian recipes and pescatarian meals for beginners.

-Mushrooms are such a great base for vegetarian dishes.
+Mushrooms are such a great base for vegetarian dishes and pescatarian recipes.
 They are rich and meaty giving you the satisfaction of eating something more substantial.
-I love this taco stuffed mushroom because it's filled with a high protein blend of quinoa and beans that is perfectly spiced.
+I love this taco stuffed mushroom because it's filled with a high-protein blend of quinoa and beans that is perfectly spiced.
 If that's not enough it's topped with cheese and yummy guacamole.

 Another one of my favorite stuffed mushroom recipes is this Lightened-Up Three and Spinach Cheese Stuffed Portobellos.